-The American Falls GMWA was designated by Order on August 3, 2001, pursuant to Idaho Code Section 42-233b.
-See Order Designating the American Falls Ground Water Management Area (Aug.
+The American Falls GMWA was designated by Order on August 3, 2001, asking for the Director to promptly designate a GWMA for Basin 35 pursuant to Idaho Code

+Water Management Area (Aug.
 3, 2001), a copy of which is attached hereto as Exhibit 6.
+The

-The Twin Falls Canal Company and the North Side Canal Company submitted a written request asking for the Director to promptly designate a GWMA for Basin 35 pursuant to Idaho Code
+Twin Falls Canal Company and the North Side Canal Company submitted a written request